How Children Are Harmed in Texas Daycare Centers

 - Unqualified workers.
 All daycare workers in Texas must pass a background check and meet minimum requirements, including having a high school diploma and completing eight hours of pre-service training.
 If a child is injured while in the care of a childcare worker who does not meet these qualifications, the daycare center can be held liable for knowingly endangering your child.

 - Unsafe facilities.
 The state of Texas has an extensive list of required safety practices for daycare centers covering everything from furniture and equipment to handwashing and severe weather.
 When a child is injured by an unsecured bookcase or broken playground structure, the daycare center can be held liable.
 It is the center’s responsibility to conduct regular safety inspections and to correct any violations that could harm a child.
 Should the staff not be able to control disruptive or aggressive children at daycare, even more unsafe environments become real possiblities.

 - Criminal acts.
-When a child is purposely hurt by a childcare provider, that individual may face criminal charges and the daycare center—as his or her employer—may also be held responsible.
-Even if an employee has passed a background check, if he or she physically or sexually abuses a child, both the employee and employer can be held accountable.
+When a child is purposely hurt by a childcare provider, that individual may face criminal charges, and the daycare center—as his or her employer—may also be held responsible.
+Even if an employee has passed a background check or if he or she physically or sexually abuses a child, both the employee and employer can be held accountable.